phantombuster/legacy-docs/api.rst

     GET /api/v1/scripts.json

-Get the list of all your scripts.
+Get the list of all your scripts without text.
+To get a script contents, fetch it individually by its :ref:`ID <get-script-by-id>` or :ref:`name <get-script-by-name>`.

 Sample response: